 Loyola University Chicago

-The program functions on a basis of coursework.
+The program functions on the basis of coursework.
 Ideal candidates will value transformation learning, both for themselves and those they go on to serve.
 Preparation for all types of communities is vital to the success of EdD students.
-Service learning activities are a large part of the curriculum, and help to bring cultural awareness and a commitment to social justice to the education.
+Service learning activities are a large part of the curriculum and help bring cultural awareness and a commitment to social justice to education.

 In lieu of a final dissertation, you’ll complete a Doctoral Research Project.
 Similar to a dissertation, you’ll be expected to defend it.
 The help of an assigned advisor, as well as the consistent cohort of classmates, helps to push you over the finish line as an advanced and insightful school psychologist.